1992–93 Australian Tri-Series

 The 1992–93 World Series was a One Day International (ODI) cricket tri-series where Australia played host to Pakistan and West Indies.
-Australia and West Indies reached the Finals, which West Indies won 2–0.
+Australia and West Indies reached the finals, which West Indies won 2–0.
 This was the last series and the last time West Indies would wear a grey uniform in One Day Cricket.

-Australia and West Indies would not play the best of 3 finals again until the 2000-01 One Day Series.
+Australia and West Indies did not play the best of 3 finals again until the 2000-01 One Day Series.